3.2 The risk of suicide in young men

-An explanation might be found in the dislocation felt by young men at a time of rapid social change:
+An explanation for the rise in the risk of suicide in young men might be found in the dislocation felt by young men at a time of rapid social change.

 Other writers have suggested a link between higher rates of suicide and the nature of young masculinity itself.
 According to Debbi Stanistreet: